Air Force Special Tactics Officer (STO)

 Inter-service Transfers: Officers in the Army, Navy, and Marine Corps can join the Air Force if released from the branch of service.
 If you are in a different service than the Air Force, you should reference AFI 36-2004 Inter-service Transfer of Officer.
 You should submit your STO application to the ST Phase I selection board before a service transfer is approved.
 A successful completion or selection of Phase II does not mean you will have the transfer into the Air Force.

-If you fail Phase II or were not selected, you may apply again the following year.
+If you fail Phase II or were not selected, you may apply the following year again.